vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

     * *Consequence*.
 A capacitor attached to the flash gun charges up for a few seconds using energy from the camera's batteries

         $\to$ Once the capacitor is fully charged, it can release all the energy in an instant through the xenon flash bulb

+### Other components
+**Analog-to-digital converter (ADC, A/D, or A-to-D)**.
+A system converting an analog signal into a digital signal, or convert an analog input voltage or current to a digital number representing the magnitude of the voltage or current

+**Digital-to-analog converter (DAC)**.
+Perform the reverse function of ADC, i.e. convert a digital signal into an analog signal

+**Amplifier**.
+* *Usage*.
+    * Whenever we have to transmit a voltage signal to a far distance, it is done via sending current signal

+        $\to$ Due to the long distance, there would be lots of voltage drop and the signal strength will deteriorate
+    * After reaching the destination, and appropriate resistance is provided to convert the signal to voltage drop

+        $\to$ The voltage drop is then amplified to get a signal of measurable range
+* *Consequence*.
+We always measure the voltage level of any signal at the destination end

 # Appendix
 ## Concepts